humansinstitute/BitcoinForHumans/StableBonds.md

 ![Overview diagram](https://raw.githubusercontent.com/humansinstitute/BitcoinForHumans/master/assets/stablebond-overview.jpg)

-The proposed stack would include an application client which sits on top of a lightning network node and bitcoin network node.
+The proposed stack would include sveral components.

-The client will require functionality to manage several scenarios.

-* Automated discovery and order matching: how does Larry meet sally.
-* Reputation: Sally wants to take a market offer from Larry and is assessing his reputauion as a peer.
-* DLC Management: Negotiation, signing and enforcement of DLC.
-* Exposure calculations,
-* Automated rolling of bond contracts.
+* [[Stablebond-Wallet]]: This is an application sitting on top of and integrating with lightning and bitcoin nodes, ideally this could be added to existing wallets and application stacks (for example Sphinx.Chat) in order leverage existing identity, group and messaging infrastrcuture.
+* [[Stable Bond Contract Format]]: This describes a standard contracting protocoll for creating 1 day and 1 month bonds, specifiying the exit criteria and
+* [[Stable Bond Exchange Market]]: This is a virtual market place which represents market makers willing to take the long or short side of individuals seekign stability of long exposure.
+It is likely that multiple markets may segregate and emerge based on supported functionality and localities (e.g. Wallets in Nigeria working without KYC or unbanked population versus US based regulated wallets with full KYC for merchants).

-Stablebonds referred to as bUSD represent a fixed amount of USD exposure, created as a synthetic instrument betweeb two peers in a discrete log contract.
-This is achievable now, however, there are several design considerations when looking to scale this to more people and create a tradable (i.e. for products and services) curency.
+Stablebonds referred to as bUSD represent a fixed amount of USD exposure, created as a synthetic instrument between two peers in a discrete log contract.
+This is achievable now, however, there are several design considerations when looking to scale this to more people and create a tradeable (i.e. for products and services) currency.

+We have three core Personas interfacing in the stable bond system:

+* **[[Sally Short]]:** Primarily Sally wants to retain USD spending power but would prefer (or has) to do this in a non-custodial way on bitcoin network rails.
+*  **Larry Long:** Larry has bitcoin and is seeking to take leveraged long exposure to the bitcoin price in a non-custodial fashion.
+*  **Mikey Marky Maker:** Is an entrepreneur with a bitcoin balance of bitcoin and is seeking ways to put this to work in order to drive a yield. who will switch between the roles of Sally and Larry in order to provide liquidity both long and short in return for a yield paid by contract takers in the market.
+*  **Nelly Nonbank:** Nelly isn't a bank, but she is interested in providing "bank like services" in her community.
+She can't open a central bank account, but believes bitcoin rails could allow her to do this without permission.

 The purpose of this design is to facilitate a number of use cases such as: